FAQs: Recording consent

 Check your settings in Gong and your provider.

-How can I see how many calls we didn't record due to participants who didn't give their consent?
+Can I check how many calls weren’t recorded because participants didn’t give consent?

 Stay on top of compliance by monitoring the consent opt-out rate.
 Calculate the consent opt out rate